🏦 Finance Calculator

 How is EMI calculated?

 EMI (Equated Monthly Installment) is calculated using the reducing balance method.
 Each month, interest is charged only on the outstanding principal — so as you repay, the interest component decreases and the principal component increases.
+This is the standard method used by all banks and financial institutions for home loans, car loans, personal loans, and education loans.

 EMI = P × r × (1+r)ⁿ / ((1+r)ⁿ − 1)